-- Once a scenario has been created, you cannot change its name or its display name. - You cannot create a plan file process for a scenario file group. - You cannot clone a scenario file group. - You cannot create a scenario of a scenario file group (but you can create multiple scenarios of the source file group). - Scenario file groups cannot be processed using Scheduler tasks.
+- Once a scenario has been created, you cannot change its name or its display name. - Certain table variable properties cannot be edited in the scenario.
+If a table variable does not resolve to a scenario table, then you cannot edit the Allow file group to save data to this table property.
+Additionally, you cannot edit the scenario cloning behavior (this simply does not apply to the scenario, because you cannot create a scenario of a scenario). - You cannot create a plan file process for a scenario file group. - You cannot clone a scenario file group. - You cannot create a scenario of a scenario file group (but you can create multiple scenarios of the source file group).